 The two-year veterinary technology associate of applied science degree provides the graduate with information, skills and experience he/ she will need to follow a fulfilling career in a veterinary hospital, a zoological garden, industry, a medical research laboratory, a governmental regulatory program or the Veterinary Medical Corp.

-Gaining its accredited status in 1990, today the veterinary technology program boasts a 99.98% passage rate on the State and National Board Examination.
-This success rate is unparalleled in the State of Texas and is rated as one of the highest passage percentages of the 160 plus programs accredited by the American Veterinary Medical Association.
+Gaining its accredited status in 1990, today the veterinary technology program boasts an overall for all test takers a 99.98% passage rate on the State and National Board Examination.
+This success rate is unparalleled in the State of Texas and is rated as one of the highest passage percentages of the over 200 plus programs accredited by the American Veterinary Medical Association.

-Because the veterinary technology program is fully accredited by the American Veterinary Medical Association, students are eligible to take all State and National Board examinations as well as work in all areas of animal health care.
+Because the veterinary technology program is fully accredited by the American Veterinary Medical Association, students are eligible to take all State and National Board examinations to become a licensed veterinary technician (LVT) in Texas to work in all areas of animal health care.
 An individual spends time in laboratories working with cows, dogs, cats, horses, pigs, sheep, goats, exotics and even the more traditional laboratory animals like mice and rabbits.
 Upon graduation, the student is free to pursue any type of animal care situation they so desire.

 Any student anticipating entrance into the veterinary technology program should ensure that remediation is not required after admission examinations are completed and have been reviewed.
 If admission examinations indicate the student is in need of remediation in math, writing or reading, the student must successfully complete those requirements before applying for entry into the veterinary technology program.

 In addition to the admission requirements of the LSCS, the following are requirements for admission into the veterinary technology associate of applied science degree program: